Sleeping Pill Statistics

 • Certain antidepressants used for their sedative effects, such as trazodone, mirtazapine, doxepin

-Still, misuse is common.
-Many people take more than the prescribed dose, use the drugs for longer than directed, or take someone else’s prescription—sometimes to sleep better, manage anxiety, or experience a high.
+Sleeping pill misuse is more common than many people realize.
+Misuse can include taking higher doses than prescribed, using medications longer than directed, or taking someone else’s prescription—sometimes to improve sleep, manage anxiety, or experience a high.

-• About 0.16% of Americans (2.2 million people) meet criteria for a sedative/hypnotic use disorder, including both z‑drugs and older sedatives.
+• Approximately 0.16% of Americans (about 2.2 million people) meet the criteria for a sedative or hypnotic use disorder.

 Sleeping Pill Overdose Statistics

 Sleep medication can be dangerous.
-It’s rare to die of an overdose from using sleep medication alone.
-However, many people overdose while using sleep medication with other drugs.
+It is uncommon to die from an overdose involving sleep medication alone.
+However, the risk increases significantly when sleep medications are used with other substances, especially opioids or alcohol.

 Sleep Medication Abuse Statistics by Age